MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/networkcontroller/Get-NetworkControllerBackup.md

 ### -Credential
 Specifies a user credential that has permission to perform this action.
-The default is the current user.
+The default value is the current user.

+This user must be present in the security group provided in the **ClientSecurityGroup** parameter in the `Install-NetworkController` cmdlet.
 Specify this parameter only if you run this cmdlet on a computer that is not part of the network controller cluster.

 ```yaml